doctorfree/nvim-lazyman/markdown/lazyman.1.md

 selectable menu is provided with the `neovides` alias and convenience key binding of `ctrl-N` to bring up that menu.

+The `.lazymanrc` file also creates aliases for `ls`, `less`, and others including a `tldrf` alias that allows fuzzy searching and selecting from the list of cheatsheets supported by `tldr`.
+Try out the `tldrf` command to quickly and easily display documentation for thousands of commands.

 Another alternative to setting `NVIM_APPNAME` in the environment or with an alias is to use the `lazyman` command to specify which Neovim configuration to use with this invocation.
 This is done using the `-E config` option to